djsutherland/html-talk/README.md

 ### Offline use
 For fully offline use, install the fonts.
 On Mac, with homebrew:
-   - `brew tap caskroom/fonts`
+   - `brew tap homebrew/cask-fonts`
+   - `brew install svn`
-   - `brew cask install font-open-sans font-montserrat font-inconsolata`
+   - `brew install font-open-sans font-montserrat font-inconsolata`

 You might be able to just have the web fonts cached, though, depending on your browser.